-The Hershey Company Keeps Student Connections Strong
+The Hershey Company Keeps Milton Hershey School Student Connections Strong

-The shift to online learning at Milton Hershey School may have meant the end of in-person classroom visits from employees at The Hershey Company, but it hasn’t meant the end of their support and mentorship.
+The shift to online learning at Milton Hershey School may have meant the end of in-person classroom visits from employees at The Hershey Company, but it hasn’t meant the end of their support and connections.
 Since the onset of the COVID-19 pandemic, The Hershey Company and MHS staff have collaborated on ways employees can continue sharing their expertise and knowledge with students.

 One example includes members of The Hershey Company’s Latino Business Resource Group, who normally visit MHS Spanish classes once a month as part of the school’s Hispanos Exitosos program.
 The program gives students an authentic learning experience where they take the skills they have learned in the classroom and use them to communicate with professionals in the target language.